USS Seadragon (SS-194): Twelfth patrol, December 1944 – January 1945

 Arriving at her destination on 8 November, she commenced refit; and, on 3 December, she headed west for her 12th war patrol.
 The patrol took her back into Japanese waters where she hunted enemy shipping and searched for downed aviators into January 1945.
 On 10 January, she moved into the Bonin Islands, where she continued those two roles.
 On 19 January, she set a southerly course; and, on 22 January, she arrived at Guam to complete her last war patrol.

 The next day, Seadragon continued on to Pearl Harbor, and, after refit, returned to California to provide training services to naval air units.
 In May, she was transferred back to the Atlantic Fleet and for the final months of the war, provided training services at Guantanamo Bay and Key West, Florida.
 In September, she moved north to New London, Connecticut, thence to Boston, Massachusetts, where she was decommissioned on 15 November 1945.
 Less than four months later, on 8 February 1946, she was recommissioned to assist in the inactivation and preservation of submarines, including U-boats, at Hingham, Massachusetts.
 On 29 October 1946, she was again decommissioned and berthed as a unit of the Atlantic Reserve Fleet where she remained until stricken from the Naval Vessel Register on 30 April 1948.
+Seadragon was sold for scrap in early July 1948.